-ZMA, the supplement that is supposed to increase Testosterone levels.
+ZMA, the supplement that supposedly increases Testosterone levels.

-It is promoted as a natural anabolic, meaning it theoretically increases testosterone levels naturally.
+It is promoted as a natural anabolic, that is, it theoretically increases testosterone levels naturally.
 At least that's what the brands say!

-In addition, in theory, it can improve recovery, improve sleep quality and also make gains in sports performance.
+Furthermore, in theory it can improve recovery, improve sleep quality and also provide gains in terms of sporting performance.

-It really sounds like an amazing supplement, but… is it really?
+It really seems like an incredible supplement, but…is it really?

-We start by making a short presentation of each of the ingredients in this supplement, and then yes, realizing how effective ZMA is for those who walk in the gym.
+We start by making a small presentation of each of the ingredients in this supplement, and then understanding how effective ZMA is for those who work in the gym.

 Note: Some benefits are intrinsically linked, an increase in testosterone will lead to better recovery.
-In addition, studies on the ZMA supplement are scarce, so we have also analyzed several studies on the ingredients separately.
+Furthermore, studies on the ZMA supplement are scarce, so we also analyzed several studies on the ingredients separately.

 Zinc and Magnesium